Chatham University: Campuses

-Chatham's original Shadyside Campus is part of historic Woodland Road.
+Chatham University's original Shadyside Campus is part of historic Woodland Road.
 The Shadyside Campus also includes the Chatham Eastside building, which serves as the home for the health science and interior architecture programs.

-The university's new 388 acre Eden Hall Campus is located north of the city of Pittsburgh in Richland Township, Pennsylvania; it is the home of Chatham's Falk School of Sustainability & Environment.
-Programs at Eden Hall Campus include a Bachelors in Sustainability, a Masters of Sustainability, an MA in Food Studies, and dual degrees in Masters of Sustainability or MA in Food Studies + Masters in Business Administration.
+Chatham University's new 388-acre (157 hectare) Eden Hall Campus is located north of the city of Pittsburgh in Richland Township, Pennsylvania; it is the home of Chatham's Falk School of Sustainability & Environment.
+Programs at Eden Hall Campus include a Bachelors in Sustainability, a Masters of Sustainability, a Masters of Arts in Food Studies, and dual degrees in Masters of Sustainability or Masters of Arts in Food Studies with Masters in Business Administration.

 The Eden Hall Campus was donated to Chatham University by the Eden Hall Foundation on May 1, 2008.

 In 2011, the university engaged the architectural team of Berkebile Nelson Immenschuh McDowell (BNIM) of Kansas City, Mo. and the landscape design firm Andropogon Associates of Philadelphia to lead the master planning process.
 The first phase of development was designed by the firm Mithun, was completed in 2016, and won an award for sustainable development.

 In 2013, the Falk Foundation made its largest and final grant to the School of Sustainability & the Environment for the completion of the Eden Hall Campus.
 The grant was also the largest grant in the history of Chatham University.
 The School of Sustainability & the Environment was renamed the Falk School of Sustainability.
 The Falk Foundation made its first grant to Chatham in 1952 with the funding of Chatham's Falk Hall, named in honor of Laura Falk, wife of foundation founder Maurice Falk.

 Accreditation

 Chatham University is accredited by the Middle States Commission on Higher Education.
+In 2017, Chatham was forced to close its campus in Puerto Rico.
+In 2019, it was forced to close two of its medical education programs, in Miami, Florida and in San Juan.
+Chatham University continues to be accredited, although with a number of non-compliance warnings and program closings in the past decade and a half.
+On June 25, 2026, Chatham University was warned by the MSCHE that its accreditation may be in danger of being lost.